kissmetrics/km-support/_posts/2010-01-06-understanding-identities.md

 <a name="section-2.1"></a>
 ### 2.1 Setting Named ID's: `identify` method

-When you use our `identify` method, you indicate to us which Customer ID is doing any page visits, clicking, and signing up from this browser, going forward.
+When you use our `identify` method, you indicate going forward which Customer ID is interacting with your site--the page visits, clicks, form submissions, etc.

 When you call `identify` with our JavaScript Library, the Customer ID is saved to a first-party cookie that is used for this and future browsing sessions.
 The cookie expires after 5 years or when the visitor clears their cookies.